Revacholi/OSlab/docs/report.md

 In the end, we totally rewrote the code with a better from the start.

 ### Zombie issues
+One issue we encountered while testing was that zombies were created whenever a background process finished executing.
+For example, by running `sleep 60` we successfully created the sleep-process in the foreground which in turn blocked the terminal.
+When the 60 seconds had passed, execution returned as normal and no zombies were created.
+However, when we instead ran the command `sleep 60 &` we similar to the first case created a sleep-process, but now in the background so the terminal wasn't blocked.
+As soon as the 60 seconds were up the zombie-counter in the `top` process incremented, once for each background process that finished.

+To solve this, we implemented a `chldHandler` function that ran whenever the `SIGCHLD` signal was sent to the parent shell.
+This handler continuously runs `waitpid` in a non-blocking fashion to make sure all background-zombies are marked as terminated.

 ### Ctrl-C issues